Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Related Work

-In contrast, our proposed method \tool enables users to provide priors at any time during the HPO process, while remaining model-agnostic and acquisition function-compatible.
-Unlike previous methods, \tool not only integrates repeated user input but also detects misleading priors and can safeguard against those, thus advancing toward a more collaborative paradigm for HPO.
+In contrast to learning from data-driven or user-provided priors, our proposed method \tool enables users to provide priors at any time during the optimization process, while remaining compatible with standard BO and model- and acquisition-function-agnostic.
+Unlike previous methods for interactive HPO, \tool not only natively synergizes the acquisition function and prior to jointly select configurations but also provides safeguards to detect and possibly reject misleading priors, thereby advancing toward a collaborative HPO paradigm.